Asabeneh/How-to-deploy-Node-project-on-heroku/readme.md

-# How to deploy your node.js project on Heroku
+# Deploying node app  on Heroku

+First create a simple node.js application, if you don't have a node application you can try this [demo](https://meen-app-on-heroku.herokuapp.com/) application.
+To run the demo application you need to connect it with your MongoDB database.

-#### Follow the following steps:
+## Follow the following steps:

 1. Create a Heroku account by signing up on herok website:https://www.heroku.com/
 2. Install the Heroku CLI on your computer:https://devcenter.heroku.com/articles/heroku-cli
-3. After installing Heroku CLI, login using the Heroku CLI by typing the following command:
+3. After installing Heroku CLI, login using the Heroku CLI by typing the following command on command prompt or terminal:

 ```sh
     heroku login